 The Dunning-Kruger effect does not only effect the incompetent.
-It also affects the highly-competent, making self-appraisal of competence challenging.
+It also effects the highly-competent, making self-appraisal of competence challenging.

 The stupefied live in a stupor.
 They vacate reality and live in a state of abstracted absence, just like anyone who has been hit hard or beaten enters a state of stupefaction.

 Take a drive through a suburban neighborhood in the evening and you’ll see living room after living room with people in stupefied states.
-View the actual programs they are watching and you’ll see the multi-layered depth of stupefying programming.
+View the actual programs they are watching and you’ll see the multi-layered depth of stupefying programming as they spend hours subjecting their neurologies to endless violence, discord, horrible relationship models and scripted news.
 “Modern” culture is a cult of stupefaction.
 Stupefaction creates neurologies that are easily manipulated and corralled, based on disconnected impressions.

 As a trauma nurse, when I witness stupidity, especially as a growing and almost-universal modern cultural trait worldwide, I’m not content to just say “Oh!
 They’re just stupid.”
 I wonder what is deepening the generalized stupefaction.
 In the United States, nursing is defined as “the art and science of caring.”
 I call it “the art and science of giving a damn!”

 I spent decades caring for people with neurological disorders.
-I worked with people in various states of stupor as they recovered from all kinds of neurological insults resulting from often-physical trauma; motor vehicle accidents, people who fell off of roofs, got hurt riding bulls in a rodeo, gunshot wounds, stabbings and all kinds of weird accidents.
+I worked with people in various states of stupor as they recovered from all kinds of neurological insults resulting from often-physical trauma; motor vehicle accidents, people who fell off of roofs, got hurt riding rodeo bulls, suffered gunshot wounds, stabbings, failed at suicide, and all kinds of weird accidents.
 I was challenged to gain understanding and competence.

 Many critical care nurses do not like working with neurological patients.
 Why?

 Because there are so few, objective measurements of neurological function to understand what’s going on with a patient.
-Intracranial pressure is measurable, and electro-encephalograms can track neuro-electrical activity.
-But most of the neurology has to be assessed interactively, in relational assessments that elicit responses from different parts of the patient’s brain.
+Intracranial pressure is measurable.
+Electro-encephalograms can track neuro-electrical activity.
+But most of the neurology has to be assessed interactively, in conversational and relational assessments through interactions that elicit responses from different parts of the patient’s brain.
 It’s subtle, careful work that requires a deep appreciation of how different neurological structures, and the communication between them, are engaged in daily activities, in response to questions, and reflexes.